ONCAT & BCCAT Data Exchange Groningen Projects

 - What is required institutionally and provincially to advance individual student data exchange at the national level?

-The research approach for both the ONCAT and BCCAT projects includes literature reviews and a national survey.
-Both projects will also include consultation meetings with institutional associations and allied organizations within each provincial jurisdiction.
+The research approach for both the ONCAT and BCCAT projects included literature reviews and a national survey.
+Both projects included regional consultation meetings and interviews with institutional associations and allied organizations within each provincial jurisdiction.
+In total, more than 250 people were interviewed for these projects.
 More information on each project is provided below.
+(Note: the documents referenced below represent historical information regarding the projects.)

-The national survey seeks to provide the ARUCC, BCCAT, and ONCAT projects a current understanding of practices and perspectives regarding institutional and organizational capacity for data exchange.
-Participation in the survey is voluntary.
-The data from the survey will be used to support these three projects.
-All responses will be themed and/or anonymized to respect the privacy of each respondent.
+The national survey provided the ARUCC, BCCAT, and ONCAT projects a current understanding of practices and perspectives regarding institutional and organizational capacity for data exchange.
+Participation in the survey was voluntary.

-The leadership for the three projects have agreed to use one survey to ensure the findings serve all studies equally.
+The leadership for the three projects agreed to use one survey to ensure the findings served all studies equally.
 This approach was deemed appropriate given that it would maximize input and minimize effort on the part of institutions and allied organizations.
-To support focused analysis appropriate for each region, the survey requires participants identify the home province of their institution or organization.

 ARUCC's national project conducted in partnership with PCCAT, CUCCIO, and CanPESC, is focused on creating an innovative, trusted, national student data exchange network to facilitate transfer and mobility.
 It directly aligns with the need to remove systemic barriers that impede seamless transfer across Canada and internationally.
 Endorsements for this project have arrived from post-secondary institutions and provincial and national organizations from across Canada.
-These two provincial projects extend the consultation and research and focus on heightening an understanding of the provincial contexts in two very complex and large regions.
-The opportunity to engage in province-specific analyses results from the funding support provided by BCCAT and ONCAT.
+These two provincial projects extended the consultation and research and heightened an understanding of the provincial contexts in two very complex and large regions.
+The opportunity to engage in province-specific analyses resulted from the funding support provided by BCCAT and ONCAT.

-Project LeadershipProject funders: ARUCC, ONCAT (for the Ontario project), BCCAT (for the BC project)
+Project LeadershipProject funders: ONCAT (for the Ontario project), BCCAT (for the BC project)

 ONCAT Partners: CRALO and OURA